dizzydroid/ReelRec/README.md

    After building, you’ll find the following file in the `target` directory:
     - `reelrec-1.0.jar` (this is the GUI application)

-   In case you want to run the CLI version, can edit the `pom.xml` file to include the CLI module and build it as well.
+   In case you want to run the CLI version, you can edit the `pom.xml` file to include the CLI module and build it as well.
     > **NOTE**:
     > This can be done by setting `mainClass` to `ReelRecCLI` in the `pom.xml` file.